DarrenFrenkel/MDSslides/slides.md

 			- urls.py
 			- wsgi.py

--- md
+-- sm

 ## Django Project File Overview

 - __Outer mysite/__  - is just a container for your project.
 Its name doesn’t matter to Django; you can rename it to anything you like.
 - __requirements.txt__ -  doesn’t come out of the box, you need to create the file yourself.
 	- place the name of all your third party python libraries inside this file and pip will install them - `$pip -R requirements.txt`
 - __manage.py__ -  A command-line utility that lets you interact with this Django project in various ways.
-	- Its two main activities are:
+Its two main activities are:
 	- starting your local server - `$./manage.py runserver`
 	- Accessing your python shell - `$./manage.py shell`

 --